 You may have to pay for your travel policy with a credit card and then buy an additional one from the same company if you want it in case of an emergency.

 This can be too much money!
 It’s best to find out what type of coverage they offer before buying either so that you avoid paying twice.
-You also don’t travel insurance for both medical and emergencies.
+You also don’t have travel insurance for both medical and emergencies.